Premenstrual Syndrome (PMS)

 - Take a calcium supplement for at least three months.
 Studies have shown that taking calcium throughout the day can reduce symptoms by 50 percent.
 Shoot for a total of 900-1200 mg per day, and take it it two or three doses -- not all at once.
 The benefits are not instant.
 You need to take the supplements for at least three months, but the results can be worth it.

-- Aspirin and ibuprofen can ease the aches and pains that come with PMS.
+- Ibuprofen can ease the aches and pains that come with PMS.
+It also relieves menstrual cramps.

 When should I see a doctor?